Mission Statement of Woodland’s Comprehensive Counseling Program

 School Social Workers are the link between home, school and community.
 As members of the education team, School Social Workers promote and support students' academic and social success by providing specialized services that may include:

-- Talking with individual students facing challenges in their lives.
+- Talking with individual students who are having a bad day or are facing challenges in their lives.

-- Helping coach students on school expectations of behavior.
+- Helping students make good choices and meet the school expectations of behavior.

 - Meeting with small groups of students who need additional skills in making friends, setting and meeting goals, managing anger, adjusting to change or staying organized.